GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #include "tables/hyperparameters.typ"

+In addition to careful hyperparameter tuning, a selection of implementation details was necessary to train the agent successfully.
+For instance, the use of *value loss clipping*

 #draft[
   - Add loss clipping
+  - We use cosine annealing

   Insist on the fact that we implemented the complete pipeline:
   - RL environment (with the simulator)